jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 ---
-title: "What happens when you upgrade to Kubernetes v1.24?"
+title: "Upgrade gotchas for Kubernetes v1.24"
 description: "How to prepare for the dockershim removal in Kubernetes 1.24"
 summary: "How to prepare for the dockershim removal in Kubernetes 1.24"
 subtitle: "Break your cluster when you want to, not when you have to"